 Modern Art History

-The course offers a chronological path through some of the most significant shifts in art practice through the 20th century to the present.
-The aim is to introduce you to debates in art and art history, offering an engaging exploration of stories and disputes that have coloured art practice in the past 100 years...
+This course will give you overview of some of the most significant shifts in art practice through the 20th century to the present.
+You will be introduced to debates in art and art history and engage with an exploration of stories and disputes that have coloured art practice in the past 100 years...

-Taught by: Andrew Witt, Paul O'Kane, Theo Carnegy Tan.
+Taught by: Paul O'Kane, Theo Carnegy Tan, Tutor to be confirmed.